Security Checklist/Hosting and Server Setup

 See also .htaccess examples

 - Block typical exploit attempts with local Apache .htaccess files.
 This option is not enabled on all servers.
 Check with your host if you run into problems.
-Using .htaccess, you can password protect sensitive directories, such as administrator, restrict access to sensitive directories by IP Address, and depending on your server's configuration, you may be able to increase security by switching from PHP4 to PHP5.
+Using .htaccess, you can password protect sensitive directories, such as administrator, restrict access to sensitive directories by IP Address, and depending on your server's configuration, you may be able to increase security by switching to PHP7.

 - Joomla ships with a preconfigured .htaccess file, but *you* need to choose to use it.
 The file is called htaccess.txt.
 To use it, rename it to .htaccess and place it in the root of your site using FTP.
 One important point to note is that as the distributed file is called htaccess.txt and the live file on your site is called .htaccess, the file your site actually uses is NOT updated when you update your site to use to a new version of Joomla.
 You must manually make the changes to use the new file version.
 There are significant changes in the file distributed with 1.5.23 onwards and 1.6.2 onwards.